lsst-sitcom/sitcomtn-037/index.rst

    This section is not yet completed and only reports the current status.

-Simple scalar metrics (e.g., DIMM measured seeing) are easily visualized with tools like Chronograf, or can be embedded in LOVE, and are not addressed here.
-They can be considered a subset of the scalar fields case just below.
-This section considers the case of scalar fields, where the same metric is plotted for multiple data origins.
+This section considers the case of scalar fields, where the same metric is computed and visualized on multiple spatial scales.
 A straightforward example to consider is a metric as a function of detector and/or amplifier on the focal plane.
+Simple scalar metrics (e.g., DIMM measured seeing) are a subset of scalar fields and easily visualized with tools like Chronograf, or can be embedded in LOVE, and are not addressed here.

 The use of scalar fields will be displayed using various visualization tools and/or frameworks.
 Examples include: